MQTT Tiles is a highly customizable IoT dashboard getting data for visualization from MQTT topics. On top of that, it's

 Sometimes you don’t want to show your specific board but want to save and/or share the board configuration and layout for use by others or in other projects.

-In such case what you need is export the board as string or file (whichever is handier) by picking the Export option from the board menu and then either copying the config as a string to the clipboard or downloading the config file:
+In such a case what you need is export the board as string or file (whichever is handier) by picking the Export option from the board menu and then either copying the config as a string to the clipboard or downloading the config file:

-Now you have board and widgets configuration saved on your device.
+Now you have the board and widgets configuration saved on your device.
 Once you need to roll out such board somewhere else, you should click the Import button on the Boards pane and paste the string/point to the file with configuration:

 MQTT Tiles is a flexible tool empowering easy visualization of data from MQTT topics.
 Use it to grasp the data in a more convenient form, manage actionable elements to trigger changes, and share the views with the world.